 |100 TB||51,200||10 Gbps||409,600||24 Gbps|

 - A PolarDB cluster that has 2 CPU cores and 8 GB of memory provides the basic specifications that are required in tests, trials, and other light-load scenarios.
 We recommend that you do not use clusters of this type in heavy-load production environments.
 In production environments, we recommend that you use clusters that have at least 8 cores and 32 GB of memory.

 - You can specify a type of primary node when you create a Cluster Edition cluster.
 The same node type is automatically applied to read-only nodes.

 - The maximum input/output operations per second (IOPS) is a theoretical value.

 - The maximum number of connections for a cluster varies based on the node specifications of the cluster.
 If you add nodes to a cluster, the number of connections to the cluster remains unchanged.

-- If you have higher requirements on the storage of Archive Database compute nodes, Submit a ticket to increase the maximum storage capacity to 200 TB.
+- If you require a larger storage capacity of Archive Database compute nodes, Submit a ticket to increase the maximum storage capacity to 200 TB.